What Israel Is Doing

 After a two-year investigation covering October 2023 to July 2025, the UN Independent International Commission of Inquiry found Israel responsible for the commission of genocide in Gaza.
 It found four of the five genocidal acts under Article II of the Genocide Convention, and concluded genocidal intent was the only reasonable inference from the totality of evidence.
 Chair Navi Pillay stated: "The responsibility for these atrocity crimes lies with Israeli authorities at the highest echelons."

-OHCHR.org → Full Commission finding ↗Plausible genocide — emergency measures ordered.
-Merits phase continuing.
+OHCHR.org → Full Commission finding ↗Plausible genocide — emergency measures in force.
+Israel filed Counter-Memorial March 2026.

-ICJ-CIJ.org → Full case record ↗Reasonable grounds to conclude genocide is occurring
+ICJ-CIJ.org → Full case record ↗Reasonable grounds for genocide — and a "collective crime" by arms-supplying states

-OHCHR.org → "Anatomy of a Genocide" report ↗Acts of genocide confirmed
+OHCHR.org → "Anatomy of a Genocide" ↗ UN.org → "A Collective Crime" Oct 2025 ↗Acts of genocide confirmed

 Amnesty International published a comprehensive report concluding Israel has committed and is committing acts of genocide in Gaza.
 In September 2025, Amnesty's Secretary General called the UN Commission finding "further confirmation of what Amnesty International and others have been concluding for months."